vanderpatrick/SkateGram/README.md

 # Testing :

-Testing in this application was made manually, defensive code was also added so that only authenticated users are allowed to edit/delete his/her posts
+Testing in this application was made manually, defensive code was also added so that only authenticated users are allowed to edit/delete his/her posts.

 - Registration
-    - The registration form allows the user to create an account if filled correctly
+    - The registration form allows the user to create an account if filled correctly.
-    - Before
+    - Before.

  ![registration image](/static/images/test-registration.png)

-  - After
+  - After.
-  - The registration works as expected registering the user in the database and creating a profile automatically
+  - The registration works as expected registering the user in the database and creating a profile automatically.

  ![registration image](/static/images/test-registration-pass.png)

  - Log in
-    - After filling in the user credentials he is allowed to see the application content
+    - After filling in the user credentials he is allowed to see the application content.
-    - Before
+    - Before.
-    - The navbar confirms that the user is logged in and has access to the contents of the website
+    - The navbar confirms that the user is logged in and has access to the contents of the website.

  ![Login image](/static/images/test-login.png
-  - After
+  - After.
-  - the username followed by the profile confirms that the user is logged in giving access to the rest of the content to the user
+  - the username followed by the profile confirms that the user is logged in giving access to the rest of the content to the user.

  ![Login image](/static/images/test-login-pass.png)

 - Profile
     - The profile is immediately created with the account registration.
-Pretty neat if you ask me he also comes with two default values one for the profile image and another for the description
+Pretty neat if you ask me he also comes with two default values one for the profile image and another for the description.
-    - Before
+    - Before.

  ![Profile image](/static/images/test-profile.png)

-  - After
+  - After.
-  - The profile in the admin panel proves that the creation of the profile works fine
+  - The profile in the admin panel proves that the creation of the profile works fine.

  ![Profiler image](/static/images/test-profile-pass.png)

  - Logout
-    - Clicking on the logout button the user logout from his account
+    - Clicking on the logout button the user logout from his account.
-    - Before
+    - Before.

  ![LogOut image](/static/images/test-logut.png)

-  - After
+  - After.
-  - This confirms that the user is no longer allowed to see the contents of the page
+  - This confirms that the user is no longer allowed to see the contents of the page.

  ![LogOut image](/static/images/test-logout-pass.png)

  - Liking
-    - The user is allowed to like posts when liked shows the number of likes on the page the like button becomes an unlike button reflecting directly to the database
+    - The user is allowed to like posts when liked shows the number of likes on the page the like button becomes an unlike button reflecting directly to the database.
-    - Before
+    - Before.

  ![liking system image](/static/images/test-like.png)

-  - After
+  - After.
-  - The admin panel highlights users that have liked a determined post as well as in the front end (see image below)
+  - The admin panel highlights users that have liked a determined post as well as in the front end (see image below).

  ![liking system image](/static/images/test-like-pass.png)
   - Unliking
-    - The user is also allowed to unlike the posts reflecting directly to the database
+    - The user is also allowed to unlike the posts reflecting directly to the database.
-    - Before
+    - Before.

  ![Unlikig image](/static/images/test-unlike.png)

-  - After
+  - After.
-  - The admin panel highlights users that have liked a determined post as well as in the front end
+  - The admin panel highlights users that have liked a determined post as well as in the front end.

  ![Unlikig image](/static/images/test-unlike-pass.png)

  - Edit
-    - If the user is not happy with his post he is allowed to edit it
+    - If the user is not happy with his post he is allowed to edit it.
-    - Before
+    - Before.

  ![Editing image](/static/images/test-edit.png)

-  - After
+  - After.
-  - This confirms that the user has edited his post
+  - This confirms that the user has edited his post.

  ![Editing image](/static/images/test-edit-pass.png)

  - Create
-    - When logged in the user can create his posts
+    - When logged in the user can create his posts.
-    - Before
+    - Before.

  ![Creation image](/static/images/test-post-creation.png)

-  - After
+  - After.
-  - This confirms that the creation functionality is working fine
+  - This confirms that the creation functionality is working fine.

  ![Creation image](/static/images/test-post-creation-pass.png)

  - Delete
-    - the user is also allowed to delete his posts in a dynamic way where all tables related to that post are also deleted(likes/comments)
+    - the user is also allowed to delete his posts in a dynamic way where all tables related to that post are also deleted(likes/comments).
-    - Before
+    - Before.

  ![Deleting image](/static/images/deleting.png)

-  - After
+  - After.
-  - In the admin panel we can see that the data over that post no longer exists which means the delete functionality works
+  - In the admin panel we can see that the data over that post no longer exists which means the delete functionality works.

  ![Deleting image](/static/images/test-delete-pass.png)

  # User stories:
- ## For the user's stories GitHuh and Miro were used, Github as a Kambam Board and miro as a Flow Chart
+ ## For the user's stories GitHuh and Miro were used, Github as a Kambam Board and miro as a Flow Chart.
-  - The order of the issues was kind of random, I tried to do it with a flow of work but circumstances made me redo the project a couple of times
+  - The order of the issues was kind of random, I tried to do it with a flow of work but circumstances made me redo the project a couple of times.
-  - GitHub kambarm board
+  - GitHub kambarm board.

  ![Kambam Board image](/static/images/kambam-board.png)

- - The Flow Chart was used to set the general direction that the code needed to go
+ - The Flow Chart was used to set the general direction that the code needed to go.
-  - Miro Flow Chart
+ - Miro Flow Chart.

  ![Miro Flow Chart image](/static/images/flowchart.png)